roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.11](/assets/images/posts/family-overview-11.png)

-The next main group to branch is the first secondarily herbivorous group we’ll look at, the ornithomimosaurs (“bird mimic reptile”).
+The next main group to branch is the first secondarily herbivorous or omnivorous group we’ll look at, the ornithomimosaurs (“bird mimic reptile”).
 They are notable for their resemblance to modern ostriches, and they probably filled the same niche.
 Many ornithomimosaurs even had toothless beaks.
 Famous members include *Gallimimus*, *Struthiomimus*, and *Ornithomimus*.

 ![fig-2.10](/assets/images/posts/family-overview-2.10.png)